didauds/Github-API/README.md

 This project is written in ReactJS and utilizes the GitHub API in order to search and get any relevant repositories sorting by Stars in descending order.

+You can set the number of repositories displayed per page.

-You can visit the repositories by clicking the links or view most recent 30 commits with date and commit messages.
+You can view most recent 30 commits with date and commit messages for each repository.

 You can also visit the commits in GitHub page by clicking the links.